nainemom/melk-map/README.md

 ## Usage

-1. Select your desired city using the filters dialog
+1. Select your desired area using the map
-2. Adjust property size range and other filters as needed
+2. Adjust property size range and other filters as needed (optional)
-3. Click the play button to start crawling real estate data
+3. Click the Crawl button to start crawling real estate data
 4. View the results on the interactive map with color-coded price indicators

 ## Contributing